identity-com/credential-commons/README.md

 - [Node.js](https://nodejs.org/en/)
 - BitGO Wallet setup
+- SJCL library with ECC binary.
+Please refer how to build with support after the `npm i` here: https://github.com/bitwiseshiftleft/sjcl/wiki/Getting-Started

 #### Prepare Bitgo Wallet
 a.
 Create a wallet with Bitgo - record the following information as you need them later: